 There will be no payment required until after we start playing.

-We will have two practices each week on Tuesday and Thursday in the mornings (between 8am – 10am).
-These will be two hours long with the majority of time designated to competitive play.
+We will have two practices each week on Tuesday and Thursday in the mornings (between 8am -11am).
+These will be 1.5 – 2 hours long with the majority of time designated to competitive play.

 Tournaments are optional (but highly recommended), and are not part of your fees.

-Players can play in any AAU Tournaments throughout the country!
+Players can play in any tournaments throughout the country!
 Due to COVID-19 there may not be many tournaments this summer.

 This covers coaching, volleyballs, court lines, and other coaching necessities.

 This does not cover the cost of tournaments (which are all optional), travel, food, uniforms, personal equipment, AAU membership fees, or anything else really.
 Tournaments are generally $20-30 per player.
-Players must be an AAU member to play.
+Players must be an AAU member to play NorthShore Beach volleyball.